Italic languages: Languages of Italy in the Iron Age

 At the start of the Iron Age, around 700 BC, Ionian Greek settlers from Euboea established colonies along the coast of southern Italy.
-They brought with them the alphabet, which they had learned from the Phoenicians; specifically, what we now call Western Greek alphabet.
+They brought with them the alphabet, which they had learned from the Phoenicians; specifically, what we now call the Western Greek alphabet.
 The invention quickly spread through the whole peninsula, across language and political barriers.
 Local adaptations (mainly minor letter shape changes and the dropping or addition of a few letters) yielded several Old Italic alphabets.

 The inscriptions show that, by 700 BC, many languages were spoken in the region, including members of several branches of Indo-European and several non-Indo-European languages.
 The most important of the latter was Etruscan, attested by evidence from more than 10,000 inscriptions and some short texts.
 No relation has been found between Etruscan and any other known language, and there is still no clue about its possible origin (except for inscriptions on the island of Lemnos in the eastern Mediterranean).
 Other possibly non-Indo-European languages present at the time were Rhaetian in the Alpine region, Ligurian around present-day Genoa, and some unidentified languages in Sardinia.
 Those languages have left some detectable imprint in Latin.

 The largest language in southern Italy, except Ionic Greek spoken in the Greek colonies, was Messapian, known from some 260 inscriptions dating from the 6th and 5th centuries BC.
 There is a historical connection of Messapian with the Illyrian tribes, added to the archaeological connection in ceramics and metals existing between both peoples, which motivated the hypothesis of linguistic connection.
 But the evidence of Illyrian inscriptions is reduced to personal names and places, which makes it difficult to support such a hypothesis.

 It has also been proposed by some scholars, although not confirmed, that the Lusitanian language may have belonged to the Italic family.